Joseph Miller (priest): Congregationalist

-He was minister at the Congregational Church, Regent Street, Oldham 1904–1908.
+Miller was minister at the Congregational Church, Regent Street, Oldham 1904–1908.
 He was minister at Bethesda Church, Runcorn, 1908–1911, living with his wife at the eight-room Manse.
-He had just been appointed Minister of Spittal Congregational Church 1911–1912, when in 1911 he "received and accepted a unanimous call" to officiate in Hamburg.
+He had just been appointed minister of Spittal Congregational Church 1911–1912, when in 1911 he "received and accepted a unanimous call" to officiate in Hamburg.

-He was Minister of the English Reformed Church, also described as the Congregational church, in Hamburg 1912–1914.
+Miller was Minister of the English Reformed Church, also described as the Congregational church, in Hamburg 1912–1914.
 World War I compelled him to leave.
 The Morpeth Herald claimed that he had completed four years there.
 In Hamburg he "rendered valuable assistance to his countrymen in distress."
 The church was closed, and he and his wife were asked by the American Consulate to work among the refugees in Hamburg.
 He was made treasurer of the British Emergency Relief Fund for Refugees.
 Alien men between 17 and 55 years old were interned, but doctors and clergy were permitted and advised to return home.

-From May 1915 to 1922 he was the pastor of the Congregational Church, Morpeth, Northumberland.
+From May 1915 to 1922 Miller was the pastor of the Congregational Church, Morpeth, Northumberland.
 At his induction on 26 May 1915 there was "much rejoicing" due to his reputation as an "eloquent preacher and an earnest and energetic worker."
 On 8 August and 24 October 1915 the Morpeth Herald records that he preached morning and evening there.
 Sunday 13 May 1917 was the Pastor's Anniversary at the same church, where Miller preached morning and afternoon that day, with "special music" from the choir.
 On Whit Monday, 28 May 1917, he addressed a public meeting along with two other clerics at the Primitive Methodist Church, Howard Terrace, Morpeth.
 On Friday 17 July 1917 at Morpeth Town Hall, he gave a "limelight lecture" on the subject of food economy, under the auspices of the Food Control Campaign.
 On Friday 23 April 1920, Miller proposed a toast and gave a speech about Shakespeare, "far greater than England, far greater than empire", at the mayor's dinner during the St George's Day celebrations at the Earl Grey Hotel, Morpeth.

-He was nonconformist pastor of Cleckheaton Westgate Congregational Church 1922–1929.
+Miller was nonconformist pastor of Cleckheaton Westgate Congregational Church 1922–1929.
 On 4 November 1928 he preached in the morning and evening at the congregational Church in Ashbourne Road, Derby.